Iran family dinner and experiencing the real taste of Iranian cuisine during your tour in Iran make an unforgettable experience.

-During this three-hour tour, (Iran Family Tour) you dine with a Persian family in their home, having the opportunity to have cultural exchange and get to know how they spend their life as a local.
+During this three-hour tour, (Iran Family Tour) you dine with a Persian family in their home, having the opportunity to have a cultural exchange and get to know how they spend their life as a local.

 The tour starts with your arrival at their home and has a welcome drink, tea, or a local beverage.
-Then you spend some time while dinner is getting ready and you can socialize with the family.
+Then you spend some time while dinner is ready and you can socialize with the family.

 The food will start with an appetizer.
 All the meals are Iranian local food, however, you can ask for customization depending on your favorite tastes.

 The main course and desserts are also served along with side dishes like yogurt, salad, and olive.

 By booking Iran family tours, you provide a great chance to get introduced to new tastes and recipes.

 So, do not miss the chance to taste all these cuisines.
 The new tastes are complementary to all other experiences you have in beautiful Iran.

 Ghorme Sabzi (ghorme sabzi,qormeh sabzi) is a popular stew in Iran, the land of delicious foods.
 The savory, tasty, and yummy stew is made up of a mixture of fresh herbs such as parsley, cilantro which are usually fried before being cooked with other ingredients like beans, onions, lamb, or meat, and of course, black lime that is originated from the Persian Gulf and gives a unique taste to the stew.